AstiaSun/Search-Engine/README.md

 **_Solution_**:

-I have chosen method of block compression for a dictionary and grey codes for inverted index.
+Block compression for a dictionary and gamma codes for inverted index have been implemented.

+[Gamma codes](https://nlp.stanford.edu/IR-book/html/htmledition/gamma-codes-1.html) are used to encode document ids for space compression.
 ## 7. Ranking

 **_Task_**: Implement a search by query request in collection of documents using zoned ranking.

+## 8. Clustering

+**_Task_**: Implement a clustering of document collection